llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 TAG_CMD = 4, uint16_t, delay before applying unmute, in samples
 TAG_CMD = 5, uint16_t, delay before applying mute, in samples

-lopes of rising and falling gains, identical to all channels slope coefficient = 0..15 (iir_coef = 1-1/2^coef = 0 ..
+Slopes of rising and falling gains, identical to all channels slope coefficient = 0..15 (iir_coef = 1-1/2^coef = 0 ..
 0.99)
 Convergence time to 90% of the target in samples: slope   nb of samples to converge